sadra-hatami/HTML_Encyclopedia_Website/README.md

 ### The Ultimate HTML Reference Website

-A comprehensive HTML encyclopedia documenting the complete evolution of HTML—from classic elements to the latest HTML5 standard, including deprecated and obsolete tags.
+A modern HTML encyclopedia documenting the complete evolution of HTML—from classic elements to the latest HTML5 standard, including deprecated and obsolete tags.

 <br>